QubesOS/qubes-doc/developer/services/disposablevm-implementation.rst

 -------------------

-A :term:`disposable template` is not a disposable in itself, but a special template that can create different :term:`disposable` types, :term:`named disposable <named disposable>` and :term:`unnamed disposables <unnamed disposable>`.
-This intermediary template serves different functions, first to permit customization of the private volume of a disposable as well as well as a degree of inheritance that would not be possible with normal templates.
+A :term:`disposable template <disposable template>` is not a disposable qube in itself, but a qube that can be used to create different disposable types: normal :term:`disposables <disposable>` and :term:`named disposables <named disposable>`.
+This intermediary template serves different functions: first, it allows customization of the private volume of a disposable, and second, it provides a degree of inheritance that would not be possible with normal templates.
 It has the :py:attr:`~core-admin:qubes.vm.mix.dvmtemplate.DVMTemplateMixin.template_for_dispvms` property enabled, being a :py:class:`~core-admin:qubes.vm.mix.dvmtemplate.DVMTemplateMixin`.

 A :term:`disposable` is a qube with the :py:class:`~core-admin:qubes.vm.dispvm.DispVM` class and is based on a disposable template.
 Every disposable type has all of its volumes configured to disable :py:attr:`~core-admin:qubes.storage.Volume.save_on_stop`, therefore no changes are saved on shutdown.
-Unnamed disposables enables the property :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.auto_cleanup` by default, thus automatically removes the qube upon shutdown.
+Normal disposables enable the property :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.auto_cleanup` by default, thus Qubes OS automatically removes the qube upon shutdown.
 Named disposables don't enable :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.auto_cleanup` by default, thus the qube skeleton is not removed upon shutdown, thus allowing to keep qube settings.

 Named disposables are useful for service qubes, as referencing static names is easier when the qube name is mentioned on Qrexec policies (:file:`qubes.UpdatesProxy` target) or as a property of another qube, such as a disposable :term:`net qube` which is referenced by downstream clients in the ``netvm`` property.

-Unnamed disposables have their names in the format :samp:`disp{1234}`, where :samp:`{1234}` is derived from the :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.dispid` property, a random integer ranging from 0 to 9999 with a fail-safe mechanism to avoid reusing the same value in a short period.
+Disposables are generally named according to the :samp:`disp{1234}` scheme, where :samp:`{1234}` is derived from the :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.dispid` property, a random integer ranging from 0 to 9999 with a fail-safe mechanism to avoid reusing the same value in a short period.
+Named disposables have a user-set permanent name.

-Disposable's creation with Qrexec
-^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The system and every qube can have the :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.default_dispvm` property.
-This property can only have disposable template as value or an empty value.
-If the qube property is set to the default value, it will use the system's property.
-An exception to the rule is the property of disposables, which always default to their disposables templates to avoid data leaks such as using unintended network paths.
+Creating disposables through Qrexec
+^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+Every qube has the :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.default_dispvm` property, which defines which disposable template will be used to spawn disposables for this qube by default (when using actions such as "open in disposable").
+It can have one of three values:

+- a disposable template
+- empty value
+- default system value (this will use the system-wide :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.default_dispvm` property)

+In case of disposables, this property is by default set to their own disposable template, to avoid data leaks through, for example, using unintended network access paths.

-There are some Qrexec policy rules that have some services with allow resolution in case the target is the :doc:`@dispvm <core-qrexec:qrexec-policy>` tag, which translates to creation of disposables out of the :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.default_dispvm` property.
+This value is also used in case of Qrexec policy: when policy rules use the :doc:`@dispvm <core-qrexec:qrexec-policy>` tag, it translates to "a disposable based on the source qube's :py:attr:`~core-admin:qubes.vm.dispvm.DispVM.default_dispvm`.
 It is most commonly used to open files and URLs, (:file:`qubes.OpenInVM` and :file:`qubes.OpenURL`, respectively).

-It is also possible to write rules that would allow creating disposables out of different disposables templates by using as destination the disposable template name or a tag it has.
-The destination would be:
+If you want to allow creating disposables based on different disposable templates, you can use the disposable template name or tag as destination.
+In particular:

 - :samp:`@dispvm:{DISPOSABLE_TEMPLATE}`, where :samp:`{DISPOSABLE_TEMPLATE}` is the desired template;
 - :samp:`@dispvm:@tag:{CUSTOM_TAG}`, where :samp:`{CUSTOM_TAG}` is the tag of your choice.